jross21/gtm-funnel-analytics/README.md

 ## What it does

-Arcline had four dashboards showing "pipeline created."
-None agreed — Sales, Marketing, Finance, and the data team each computed it a slightly different (wrong) way.
-The [KPI Dictionary](https://github.com/jross21/RevOps_Portfolio/tree/main/artifacts/08-kpi-dictionary) says *what* the metrics should be; this project proves *how* you build, test, and govern them at scale — and reproduces the divergence, then resolves it to one canonical number:
+In this example, Arcline had four dashboards showing "pipeline created."
+Each wishowing different values.
+Sales, Marketing, Finance, and the data team each computed it a slightly different (wrong) way due to poor system integration and underlying data mismatch.
+The
+[KPI Dictionary](https://github.com/jross21/RevOps_Portfolio/tree/main/artifacts/08-kpi-dictionary)
+defines what the metrics should be; this dbt project demonstrates how these values are reconciled through a transformation layer and how the system is built, tested and governed at scale.
+This tool surfaces the divergents metrics and then resolves them into one canonical database:

 | Reported by | "Pipeline Created" | vs canonical | Why it differs |
 |---|---:|---:|---|